Substra/substra/references/cli.md

                                   be a JSON array of valid filters).
                                   Incompatible with the --filter option

-  --is-complex                    When using filters using 'OR', the server
-                                  will return a list of matching assets for each operand.
-By default these lists are merged into a single list.
-When set, this option disables the lists aggregation.

   --log-level [DEBUG|INFO|WARNING|ERROR|CRITICAL]
                                   Enable logging and set log level --config PATH                   Config path (default ~/.substra).